MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 ### Filters

 Filters are provided to help you focus on different aspects of your supply chain.
 Selecting **Filters** in the top right of the command bar brings up a sidebar containing options to filter by.
-Currently filters will be provided for facility type and vendor visibility for tier 1- 5+.
-By default vendor visibility will be set to all uploaded vendors regardless of tiers.
+Currently filters are provided for facility type and vendor visibility.
+By default, vendor visibility is set to show all uploaded vendors regardless of tiers.

 ### List